beta-sheet/mars/README.md

 ## Use

 MARS uses argparse to process the input, and help messages are provided.
-Type `./mars -h` to see the available functions (subparsers), and e.g. `./mars find -h` for the args required for each subparser.
+Type `./mars -h` to see the available functions (subparsers), and e.g. `./mars find -h` for the use are arguments required for each subparser.

+### Example use cases

-Converting `lars.txt` to bibtex: `./mars bibtex`
+- Converting `lars.txt` to bibtex: `./mars bibtex`
+- List all entries containing the keyword "energy" but not "hydration": `./mars find "energy AND NOT hydration"`
+- Print the entry matching the lars code KU20.1: `./mars print -r KU20.1`
+- (Linux only) Open PDFs of documents where "Krishnan" is a (co-)author: `./mars find -a krishnan evince`